 Designers, especially in SMEs, need to improve their awareness of relevant Intellectual Property (IP) in order to avoid potential patent infringement and also identify areas of innovation opportunity.
 Existing patent search and retrieval tools are mainly used by larger companies and their IP experts.

-In order to identify relevant prior art using a conventional patent retrieval system; the designer will typically need to enter appropriate keywords, where semantics has a considerable effect on the results obtained.
+In order to identify relevant prior art using a conventional patent retrieval system the designer will typically need to enter appropriate keywords, where semantics has a considerable effect on the results obtained.

 The tool automatically extracts knowledge that is contained in key sections of patents using Natural Language Programming (NLP) that applies sentiment analysis to the background and description sections of the patent that uniquely identify ‘motivation’ text identified by its negative sentiment.

 The working principle is extracted from the abstract section also using NLP but relying on Subject-Action-Object (SAO) triplet format found in the text.
-This knowledge is then automatically transformed into Design Requirements (DR), Functional Attributes (FA) and a design structure visualisation based on a Function Analysis Diagram variant developed by this team, for use by the designers in their design process.
+This knowledge is then automatically transformed into the Design Requirements (DR), Functional Attributes (FA) and a design structure visualisation, based on a Function Analysis Diagram variant developed by this team, for use by the designers in their design process.